 Enrollment, WPU and cash flow projections must be based on reasonable, conservative and well-developed assumptions.
 Projected enrollment will be compared to the capacity of the projected facilities as well as to the timing of the availability of new facilities to be constructed with bond proceeds.
 The Applicant must provide assurance that the facility has capacity to operate at the projected enrollment levels.
 Projected cash flows that depend upon rapid enrollment growth could be a negative factor.

+The Applicant must have at least 75 Days Cash on Hand.

+Days Cash On Hand is defined as unrestricted cash as shown on the Applicant’s most recent audited financial statements divided by the quotient of operating expenses divided by 365.
+Operating expenses do not include depreciation or interest expense.

 The Applicant must meet the following Debt Coverage Ratio at the time of application: